Ken Bell (American football)

-Kenneth Shawn Bell (born November 16, 1964) is an American former professional football return specialist for the Denver Broncos in the late 1980s.
+Kenneth Shawn Bell (born November 16, 1964) is an American former professional football player who was a return specialist for the Denver Broncos of the National Football League (NFL) in the late 1980s.
+He played college football for the Boston College Eagles.

 Early life

 Bell attended the local high school in Greenwich, Connecticut, where he was part of a dominating football program and teammates with future Hall of Fame quarterback Steve Young.
 He was inducted into the high school's hall of fame in 2015.

 College career

 Bell attended Boston College, appearing in all but one of the team's 48 games in four years from 1982 to 1985.
 His first three seasons, he was teammates with Heisman Trophy winner Doug Flutie.
 He had just 39 yards rushing and 112 returning kickoffs his freshman year, but his sophomore season saw increasing touches as a receiving running back (312 yards from scrimmage) and a returner (333).
 The season was highlighted by a 51-yard kickoff return to set up a late game-winning field goal in an 18-15 win over Temple.
 His junior year, Bell had 348 rushing yards, 200 receiving yards, and 410 kick return yards.
 He scored a 71-yard touchdown run on Nov 3 during a nationally televised game against Penn State.
 His senior year, 1985, he rarely returned kicks, but led the Eagles with 583 rushing yards for four touchdowns, along with 27 receptions for 237 yards.